grokify/go-salesforce/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

+This package provides a number of Salesforce helpers in Go:

+* `apex` provides Apex codegen code, specifically for sending email.
-The `salesforcefsdb` package provides a Golang SDK and filesystem cache for Salesforce using the Salesforce REST API.
+* `fsdb` provides a Golang SDK and filesystem cache for Salesforce using the Salesforce REST API.
+* `sobjects` provides basic structs for Salesforce.
+* `workbench` provies a basic XML reader for https://workbench.developerforce.com

 ## Reference Files